 - EDCG 581 Diverse Perspectives in Education and Culturally Proficient Leadership (3 units)

 For the Child Welfare and Attendance specialization, candidates must complete an additional 150 field hours, 50 of which can be fulfilled in the field studies courses as well as complete the following course:

 - EDCG 540.
 Seminar in Child Welfare and Attendance (3 units)

 Candidates for the Master's Degree also take a Comprehensive Exam or complete a Thesis (EDGN 599 - 3 units).

 * Requirements are subject to change by the California Commission on Teacher Credentialing.

 Implications and trends of court decisions, federal, state, and local, as they affect the role of the counselor, teacher, and administrator; their impact on district policy and finance, and on district and local programs and activities.

-EDCG 512 Life Span Human Development (3 units)
+EDCG 512 Life Span Human Development and Learning (3 units)